exercism/csharp/exercises/practice/palindrome-products/.articles/is-palindrome-check/content.md

 ## Converting to an extension method
 All of the above solutions correctly check if a number is a palindrome.
 They differ in performance, something we will look at in a moment.
 But they also differ in readability.
 You will have to decide which one makes the most sense to you.

 Talking about readability of code, we have another decision to make.
-All of the above solutions can be implemented like they are above, or as an [extension method][extension-methods-link]
+All of the above solutions can be implemented like they are above, or as an [extension method][extension-methods-link].

 What does it change?
 The code reads differently.
-Instead of
+Instead of:

 ```csharp
 if (IsPalindrome(number))